top of page

 ATB

-The normal MP3 has male voices (not in the slow MP3).
+The normal MP3 has male voices (the slow does not).

-In the video our selection finishes at the 3:30 mark.
+In the YouTube video our selection finishes at the 3:30 mark.

 Philippe de Vitry (1291-1361)